Using Film to Reach Beyond the Choir

 Consider the case of Documented.
 This documentary tells the story of Pulitzer Prize-winning journalist Jose Antonio Vargas—perhaps the most famous undocumented immigrant in the country.
 Vargas’ mother sent him from the Philippines to the U.S. in 1993 at age 12, and they haven’t seen each other since.
 Documented is an example of how a resonant and well-timed documentary can connect with people “beyond the choir” and move them to see and understand an issue for the first time, or in an entirely new way.

 Film lets us walk in the shoes of people we might never meet otherwise, and they humanize abstract issues.
-On a Monday evening this summer in San Francisco, Facebook CEO Mark Zuckerberg introduced a screening of Documented to a packed theater.
+Facebook CEO Mark Zuckerberg introduced a screening of Documented to a packed theater.
 He used the film as a starting point to make a moral case for comprehensive immigration reform.
 In his introduction he said that he was talking not just about the high-skill workers that Silicon Valley clamors for, but a wide variety of immigrants, especially kids known as DREAMers.
 “These are issues that don’t just touch our part of the industry,” Zuckerberg told the audience, “but really touch the whole country.”

 I can’t help but imagine that Documented encouraged many of the Silicon Valley entrepreneurs in the audience to consider comprehensive immigration reform in a context beyond their immediate economic interests.
 These are influential voices that have not yet been involved in the immigration debates of the last decade, and they have the potential to move policy along a new path.